novaua/ExternalSort/README.md

 <...>
 ```

-The format of the file is
+The format of the file is a dot separated pair of number and characters string:
 ```
   <number>. <One or more words>
 ```
-The words are taken from DataGenerator\Resources\words.txt which is an list of Eglish words found in the internet.
+The words are randomly taken from DataGenerator\Resources\words.txt which is an list of Eglish words found in the internet.
 To sort the 'out.txt' file ExternalSort.exe may be used.
-It support '--help' which makes usage evident.
+It supports '--help' which makes usage evident.
 ```
 PS L:\work\ExternalSort-master\bin\Debug> .\ExternalSort.exe --help
 Big files sorting tool